NREL/SOEP-QSS/README.md

 * Mixing QSS methods in an FMU simulation is not yet supported and will require a Modelica annotation to indicate QSS methods on a per-variable basis.
 * The FMU support is performance-limited by the FMI 2.0 API, which requires expensive get-all-derivatives calls where QSS needs individual derivatives.
 * QSS2 performance is limited by the use of numeric differentiation: the FMI ME 2.0 API doesn't provide higher derivatives but they may become available via FMI extensions.
 * Zero crossings are problematic because the FMI spec doesn't expose the dependency of variables that are modified when each zero crossing occurs.
-Until such information is added our approach is to add the dependencies to the xml file.
-A fallback strategy of assuming that any continuous or discrete variable may have been modified could be used, at some cost to efficiency.
+Our initial approach was to add the zero crossing variables and their dependencies to the xml file.
+The current approach is to use the OCT event indicator support to define the zero crossing variables and the related dependencies.
-* QSS3 and LIQSS3 solvers can be added when they become more practical with the planned FMI Library FMI 2.0 API extensions.
+* QSS3 and LIQSS3 solvers can be added when they become more practical with the planned FMI Library FMI 2.0 API extensions with higher derivative support.
 * Input function evaluations will be provided by JModelica when QSS is integrated.
 For stand-alone QSS testing purposes a few input functions are provided for use with FMUs.
 * Only SI units are supported in FMUs at this time as per LBNL specifications.
 Support for other units could be added in the future.